ViniciusStanula/seo-bulk-gpt-meta-tags-creator/README.md

 * Choose your language;
 * Insert any descriptions you have on your page or include them all in your .xlsx file.
 * Bulk Create Meta Tags ✨.

+### Work in Progress

+This application is fully functional but still a work in progress..
+I would appreciate any feedback on this application.

 ### If you want to get in touch or be the first to know about my development ideas: ⤵️